deepakantony/django_poll_app/README.md

-django_poll_app
+django poll app
 ===============

-a simple django app to get me started
+a simple django app to get me started with django